 My Career in Programming

-I started out as a Programmer Trainee working for Uncle Sam up in La-La Land on the Potomac, General Services Administration to be specific, then moved to Connecticut where I briefly worked as a programmer for Donahue Sales, the distributor of Talon Zippers and other sewing notions.
+I started out as a Programmer Trainee working for Uncle Sam up in La-La Land on the Potomac, General Services Administration to be specific, then moved to Connecticut where I briefly worked as a programmer for Donahue Sales, then distributor of Talon Zippers and other sewing notions.
 When the company decided to move itself to Erie, PA, I decided that was just too long a commute, so I wound up at Yale-New Haven Hospital for the next three years we lived in CT.
 I was a senior level programmer by this time, and enjoyed working for this teaching hospital of Yale University.
 Very educational in many different senses of the word.
 Our office was originally right down the hall from the Emergency Room, and I have a memory of a deranged man escaping from the ER and running down the hall being chased by security guards. <Shudder> I was VERY glad when we moved our office to another building!

 Our next stop was Dallas.
 Again, MAJOR culture shock.
 If you have ever lived in Texas, but not as a born (or adopted!) native, you may understand what it was like for a family of Yankees-at-heart.
 Even Jackson was not as bad!
 Again, I didn't work outside the home for a couple of years, but we soon found ourselves homesick for Ol' Virginny.
 To facilitate our planned move back (i.e, make some money!!)
 I worked as a Contract Programmer for a couple of months.

 We arrived in Charlottesville in 1982.
 While there, my husband and I owned a small retail business called "FingerPrints" in Albemarle Square for a couple of years.
-He eventually went back into the corporate world, and since the job was in Rockville, MD, we moved back to Manassas, VA.
+He eventually went back into the corporate world, and since the job was in Rockville, MD, we moved to Manassas, VA.
 We had closed the business since it's nearly impossible to run a business long-distance, and I went back to work for GSA in DC for the second time, as a Programmer-Analyst, eventually settling in Lake Ridge, VA.

 After fighting the traffic, crime, overcrowding, overpricing, pollution, etc, etc, in this Washington, DC, suburb for three years, we had enough.
 Did I mention the traffic and how expensive it is up there?
 Our daughter was finishing the fourth grade at the time and we decided we wanted to live someplace that had a little more quality of life to it than Northern Virginia, so we moved back to Charlottesville.
-I didn't work for about a year, then when I tried to find a job here in Charlottesville, found that it was harder than I thought (salaries were too darned low), so I commuted to DC and worked for GSA (for the third time) again.
+I didn't work for about a year, then when I tried to find a job in Charlottesville, found that it was harder than I thought (salaries were too darned low), so I commuted to DC and worked for GSA (for the third time) again.
 Yep, every-single-day, about a 2-hour *one-way* commute.
 Yuck.
 That lasted only 10 months, not surprisingly, and after a bout of fatigue-induced pneumonia, I had enough.